Research degrees that may be granted by the University are listed in Appendix 1.

-The work submitted shall be comparable in quantity to that submitted by a candidate for the degree of PhD by thesis, and
+The work submitted shall be comparable in quantity and academic standard to that submitted by a candidate for the degree of PhD by thesis, and

 (b) shall normally comprise a research monograph, one or more authored books or papers in refereed journals, or musical compositions.
 The inclusion of some material in the form of chapters in edited books shall be permitted;

 (c) shall be accompanied by an integrative chapter, not exceeding 10,000 words, which summarises the aims, objectives, methodology, results and conclusions of all the work submitted, and explains how it forms a coherent body of work and makes an original contribution to knowledge or understanding.
 The integrative chapter will also specify the candidate's contribution to the work submitted;